 Despite the cynicism–and foreshadowing–of this warning, Dadier begins his first English class with the belief that he can get these boys excited about the subject matter and their futures.

 The Hard Truth

 Dadier soon realizes his naivety in thinking he could inspire the students in his first class: a baseball is thrown at Dadier as he introduces himself and writes his name on the chalkboard, almost smashing his head.
-The boys taunt and joke throughout class, making it near impossible for him to get a single point across.
+The boys taunt and joke throughout class, and make it near impossible for Dadier to get a single point across.

 Outside of the classroom, things are even worse.
 In the school library, Dadier witnesses an attractive female teacher being harassed by a student, and he luckily saves her just before a rape occurs.
 On another night, Dadier and a fellow new teacher are assaulted on their way home.
 Dadier knows the perpetrators of the attack are boys from his own English class, but decides not to take police action against them.

 Dadier notices that one student seems more intelligent, more mature, and perhaps a little more engaged in his lectures than the rest of the class.
 That student is Gregory Miller (Sidney Poiter).

 Miller’s leadership qualities are immediately apparent, and Dadier tries to make him an ally, hoping that doing so will encourage the rest of the class to behave and listen.
 More importantly, Dadier genuinely cares about Miller’s future, and wants him to aspire to a better things, and get the education he needs to achieve them.

 With Miller’s help, the students in Dadier’s class begin to respect him, and he begins to engage them in his lessons.
 With the exception of two or three boys, Dadier sees some real progress, enough to keep him optimistic about the future.